Ruth Ellen Brosseau: 2015 election and 42nd Parliament

 In 2014, Brosseau announced that she would be a candidate in the 2015 federal election.
 Speaking with Mark Kennedy of the Ottawa Citizen, Brosseau spoke about the difficulties she faced during her first years as an MP, but noted, "It took a while to kind of get my feet planted, set up an office, learn what the job was.
 The negativity only encouraged me to work harder".
 While the NDP's Quebec caucus was reduced to 16 seats during the election, Brosseau was one of the few NDP MPs elected in 2011 who not only kept their seats, but also increased their vote share, winning re-election with 42% of the vote (almost 3% more than her first election) and almost 10,000 votes over her nearest opponent.
 The New York Times attributed Brosseau's reelection to her focus on the pyrrhotite issue.

 Brosseau was appointed the NDP critic for Agriculture and Agri-food in the 42nd Canadian Parliament.

 In May 2016, an incident in the House of Commons arose where Prime Minister Justin Trudeau accidentally hit Brosseau in the chest.
-The situation arose after Trudeau was attempting to lead Conservative Party Whip Gord Brown to his seat so a scheduled vote could take place.
+The situation arose after Trudeau was attempting to lead Conservative Whip Gord Brown to his seat so a scheduled vote could take place.
 Leading up to the incident dubbed "Elbowgate", the Opposition parties had accused the government trying to ram Bill C-14 through the House and Senate, using various strategies like assigning a time limit to debate and giving enormous powers to ministers.
 Brosseau rose in the House on a point of personal privilege and placed a description of the incident into the Hansard by describing the incident on the record, and Trudeau apologized more than once, indicating his lack of intention to hurt anyone.
 The following day, Brosseau said she had become a target of personal attacks, saying that her office received a number of phone calls from members of the public criticising her over the incident.
 Senior figures and colleagues from both the Liberal and Conservative parties subsequently came to her defence.
 It was referred to in the House of Commons as "the matter of the physical molestation of the Member from Berthier—Maskinongé".

-In January 2018, newly elected NDP leader Jagmeet Singh named her as the NDP House Leader.
+In January 2018, newly elected NDP leader Jagmeet Singh named her as the NDP House leader.
 She was succeeded in March 2019 by Peter Julian, her predecessor in the prior year.